Spring Garden Revival

 Managing Hedge Waste Under Massachusetts Organic Waste Management Requirements

 Massachusetts prohibits hedge clippings and yard waste from household trash and landfills, requiring participation in municipal collection or proper composting.
-Compost only healthy, non-invasive trimmings, and maintain compost piles 10-20 feet from property lines and water sources.
-Diseased or invasive materials (e.g., Japanese barberry, burning bush, buckthorn, privet) must be contained and disposed of at certified facilities.
-Large projects may require regional composting services.
-For commercial operations, compliance with the Massachusetts Department of Environmental Protection is mandatory.
-For local disposal guidance, contact:
+Healthy, non-invasive trimmings may be composted at home, provided compost bins are set back 10-20 feet from property lines and water sources to prevent odors and pests.
+Diseased or invasive materials must be contained and disposed of through certified facilities.
+Large-volume projects may require use of regional composting centers.
+Commercial operations must comply with Massachusetts Department of Environmental Protection regulations.
+For local disposal options and composting guidelines, contact:

 Marblehead Department of Public Works